spatialos/UnrealGDK/SpatialGDK/Documentation/index.md

 ## Multiserver networking

+SpatialOS has two types of multiserver networking:
-Multiserver functionality is currently available through server **offloading** (available in alpha), in which Unreal server functionality is split between multiple servers and those servers compute different functionality across the whole game world.
+* Server **offloading** (available in the GDK in alpha), in which Unreal server functionality is split between multiple servers and those servers compute different functionality across the whole game world.

 * multiserver **zoning** (available In future releases of the GDK), in which the game world is split into several geographical areas and each area has a dedicated Unreal server computing all the functionality for it.
 <br/>For more information on multiserver zoning availability, see the [development roadmap](https://github.com/spatialos/UnrealGDK/projects/1).